 The Bingo Association works very closely with the Gambling Commission to help inform members when there are changes to licensing.
 The Association also works with its Members to develop best practice in these areas and encourage operators in other areas such as social responsibility.

-A link to the Gambling Commission web site is available in the bottom right hand corner of every page on this site.9.
-Bingo is part of the gambling industry, does it have issues with problem gambling and players who become addicted?
+A link to the Gambling Commission web site is available in the bottom right hand corner of every page on this site.

 The Association and its Members take the issue of problem gambling very seriously and as a sector, bingo has a ‘zero occurrence’ target for problem gambling.
 The industry works hard to move towards this, directly through the management and running of clubs and indirectly through its support of rehabilitation, education and treatment organisations, such as The Responsible Gambling Trust.